Aleksandr Solzhenitsyn: Imprisonment

-In February 1945, while serving in East Prussia, Solzhenitsyn was arrested by SMERSH for writing derogatory comments in private letters to a friend, Nikolai Vitkevich, about the conduct of the war by Joseph Stalin, whom he called "Khozyain" ("the boss"), and "Balabos" (Yiddish rendering of Hebrew baal ha-bayit for "master of the house").
-He also had talks with the same friend about the need for a new organization to replace the Soviet regime.
+In February 1945, while serving in East Prussia, Solzhenitsyn was arrested by SMERSH.
+The cause of the arrest were nineteen months of correspondence with a friend, Nikolai Vitkevich, in which they criticized the Soviet state and the conduct of the war by Joseph Stalin, whom Solzhenitsyn called hozyain ('the boss'), and balabos (Yiddish rendering of Hebrew baal ha-bayit for 'master of the house') for the purpose of concealing the political content of the letters, and called for the creation of an organization that would topple the Soviet regime.
+They had composed a sketch of a political program titled "Resolution No. 1", which was confiscated by the authorities at the time of Solzhenitsyn's arrest and later served as the basis for his conviction, along with his and Vitkevich's correspondence.

-Solzhenitsyn was accused of anti-Soviet propaganda under Article 58, paragraph 10 of the Soviet criminal code, and of "founding a hostile organization" under paragraph 11.
+Solzhenitsyn was convicted of anti-Soviet propaganda under Article 58, paragraph 10 of the Soviet criminal code, and of "founding a hostile organization" under paragraph 11.
 Solzhenitsyn was taken to the Lubyanka prison in Moscow, where he was interrogated.
 On 9 May 1945, it was announced that Germany had surrendered and all of Moscow broke out in celebrations with fireworks and searchlights illuminating the sky to celebrate the victory in the Great Patriotic War.
 From his cell in the Lubyanka, Solzhenitsyn remembered: "Above the muzzle of our window, and from all the other cells of the Lubyanka, and from all the windows of the Moscow prisons, we too, former prisoners of war and former front-line soldiers, watched the Moscow heavens, patterned with fireworks and crisscrossed with beams of searchlights.
 There was no rejoicing in our cells and no hugs and no kisses for us.
 That victory was not ours."
 On 7 July 1945, he was sentenced in his absence by Special Council of the NKVD to an eight-year term in a labour camp.
-This was the normal sentence for most crimes under Article 58 at the time.
+This was the usual sentence for most crimes under Article 58 at the time.